 QUESTION: If you could give a younger person some career advice, what would it be?

 ANSWER: Find a bitcoin and an NFT and never let them go.
 Kidding aside, there is no secret to success, only hard work.
-You could build bicycles, perform on stages, work in an office, or cure diseases, but anything you choose to do will be more enjoyable to you and more valuable to the world if you enjoy working hard at it.
+You could build bicycles, perform on stages, work in an office, or cure diseases, but anything you choose to do will be more enjoyable and valuable to the world if you enjoy working hard at it.
 As Vince Lombardi said, “the only place success comes before work is in the dictionary.”
 There is so much learning and growth in hard work that should be celebrated—not endured.
-It is in those moments that you will forge great relationships, learn great lessons, and grow the most, so embrace those moments, don’t avoid them.
+In those moments, you will forge great relationships, learn great lessons, and grow the most, so embrace those moments and don’t avoid them.

 ANSWER: The people.